Happy Hunting Grounds in the Arctic

 This stronger position in society of women married with seamen during the early modern period is also referred to as occupational widowhood (De Wit 2005).
 And this not only applied to more rural situations like in the archipelago of the Wadden Sea, but to marine orientated towns and cities, like Amsterdam, too.
 Sea ports where a significant part of the male work force was at sea most of their time.
 Be that merchant shipping, navy, herring or cod fisheries, or, indeed, the whaling.
 In addition, because seamen had a greater risk dying than most other occupations, there were more widows and a smaller share of men compared to women in general.
 Also, to have enough means of subsistence supporting the household, wives of seamen had to work too.
 Married women in the early modern society were legally incompetent.
 All legal power rested with the husband.
 However, seamen often had drawn up a notarial deed of procuration in which his wife was entrusted to legally act on her own behalf.
 This way she could run a business and manage the household.

 Not surprisingly, many Frisian sagas exist about emancipated, strong women of the Wadden Sea protecting their islands against external aggressors.
 One of those sagas, is the saga of Der schwarze Rolf ‘black Rolf’ on the island of Borkum in the region of Ostfriesland.
 Find in this saga also some interesting leads that the island women might not have been that strict with moral after all.
 Drinking and dancing with the younger beautiful boys.
 Perhaps they were merely able to fool their sailing men they were faithful and in full adoration awaiting their return.
 Also a lone reverend appears in the saga Der schwarze Rolf.
-However, the island women weren't too fond of his modesty and devoutness.
+However, the island women were not too fond of his modesty and devoutness.
 Another sign we might doubt their presumed innocence.
-Became curious? read our blog post Yet another wayward archipelago to have the full, uncensored story.
+Became curious? read our blog post Yet Another Wayward Archipelago—the Wadden Sea to have the full, uncensored story.

 A last typical cultural aspect of Nordfriesen was the way how people married.
 Women were free to decide whom they wanted to marry.
 Once the girl had made her choice, the couple informed their parents.
 The marriage itself happened in a very organized manner, and always in the autumn season, soon after the men had returned from the northern seas.
 And, of course, only after the men had had a hot bath and a good scrubbing.
 Couples were married simultaneously.
 Could be well up to twenty couples in a day in one community.
 There was little time because soon the winter would start, and after that their men would be off sailing and hunting again already.